maevecrossan/byte-battles/TESTING.md

 ![A screenshot of X occupying more than half the boxes in a second test.](docs/characters-not-changing-2.png)

-I updated the code to explicitly changed characters by toggling between playerX and playerO classes, which fixed the issue.
+I updated the code to explicitly change characters by toggling between playerX and playerO classes, which fixed the issue.

 ![A screenshot of the updated code.](docs/characters-not-changing-3.png)